 Ever see a successful person who is “sorta” interested in what they’re doing?
 I haven’t.

-In fact the profile of a winner contains these descriptors:
+In fact, the profile of a winner contains these descriptors to succeed:

-These traits are demonstrated by someone who is guided by right brain energy rather than left brain logic.
-Someone who understands that it is not theory and text book principles that drive results; rather the relentless energy applied in the face of perpetual roadblocks encountered along the way.
+These traits are demonstrated by someone who is guided by right-brain energy rather than left-brain logic.
+Someone who understands that it is not a theory and textbook principles that drive results; rather the relentless energy applied in the face of perpetual roadblocks encountered along the way.

 Successful people don’t seek the perfect solution to anything because they know that perfection is a trap that robs them of valuable time and energy necessary to execute their solution and move forward.

-Perfectionists don’t want to do anything.
-They are mesmerized by possibilities and are risk averse — traits of mediocrity not greatness.
+Perfectionists don’t want to do anything to succeed.
+They are mesmerized by the possibilities and are risk-averse — traits of mediocrity, not greatness.

 The intellectual master plan rarely yields a star.
-It’s more of the practical human traits that separates special successful people from the herd.
+It’s more of the practical human traits that separate special successful people from the herd.